-I spent a lot of time in the Outpatients Department, where I observed and assisted with changing dressings, minor operations such as cist removals and circumcisions and patients who had been involved in emergencies such as traffic accidents.
+I spent a lot of time in the Outpatients Department, where I observed and assisted with changing dressings and minor operations.
 I also observed major surgeries including a hernia removal and thyroidectomy in theater, X-rays and ultrasounds in radiography and births in the labor department.
 I learnt so much more than I ever anticipated in the hospital, both medically and otherwise.

 My Care Project

 Although I thoroughly enjoyed volunteering in the hospital I felt as though the experience was benefitting me far more than the people there, so I decided to volunteer at Sinza Special Needs School as well.

 I felt I was a bigger help at the school as it was far easier to build a relationship with those at the school compared to the hospital because I worked with the same people every day.
 My days were normally spent helping to teach the students Math, English and Swahili, and then playing with them during break-time.

 The students really enjoyed having new people to play with and talk to so another volunteer and I decided to organize an activity day with the Projects Abroad staff.
 All of the volunteers came to the school and participated in volleyball and soccer matches, and played with bubbles and Lego which various volunteers had brought with them.
 We also played musical statues and danced with the children.